duty-bound/ramda/Ramda.md

 g(1)(2, 3) //6
 g()(1, 2, 3) //6
 ```
+he curried function has two unusual capabilities.
+First, its arguments needn't be provided one at a time.

 Secondly, the special placeholder value `R.__` may be used to specify "gaps", allowing partial application of any combination of arguments, regardless of their positions:
 ```
 g(1, 2, 3)